redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 3. Install Azure CLI (AZ CLI) on your workstation
     * Azure CLI is available for Mac, Windows and Linux.
+    * You will need administrator access to install Azure CLI.
+You can switch user to root with ``su root``.
+The password is the same as you used to login to the noVNC environment.
     * You can find installation instructions here: [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 4. Log in to your student Azure account via the CLI